 Many breathing problems are long-term (chronic).
 These include chronic sinusitis, allergies, and asthma.
 They can cause symptoms such as nasal congestion, a runny nose, itchy or watery eyes, chest congestion, coughing, wheezing, trouble breathing, and shallow breathing.

 Your nasal passage is a pathway for viruses and allergens to enter your lungs.
 So your nose and sinuses are often linked with many lung disorders.
 Sinus or nasal passage inflammation may trigger asthma attacks.
-And the No. 1 trigger for asthma is allergies.
+And one of the most common triggers for asthma is allergies.

 More than 50 million Americans have allergies.
-And 17 million American adults have asthma.
+And almost 26 million American adults have asthma.
 The two often happen together.
 Without treatment, they can make life miserable.

 Smoking causes breathing problems because it damages the tubes, or “airways,” that carry air to your lungs.
-It also damages the tiny air sacs, or “alveoli,” in your lungs that move oxygen into your blood and remove carbon dioxide (CO2).
+It also damages the tiny air sacs, or “alveoli,” in your lungs that move oxygen into your blood and remove carbon dioxide.
 Even secondhand smoke can lead to breathing problems.

 Millions of Americans have breathing problems because of COPD, which includes emphysema and chronic bronchitis.
 Lung cancer is less common and often doesn't cause symptoms in its early stages.
 But it can lead to breathing problems, along with issues like chest or back pain and a cough that doesn't go away.